Planning out your marketing budget can be a daunting task.

 Conversely, if you’re looking to take ownership of your digital marketing success, then monthly training will give your team the knowledge and confidence needed to become internal subject matter experts.

 Rather than hiring an agency to do your work, you can empower your team to learn, grow, and become digital marketing rockstars within your organization.
 We call this digital sales and marketing mastery.

 So, how do you get to mastery, and how much does it cost per month?

 How quickly do you want to reach mastery and take complete ownership over your digital sales and marketing success?
-To help you answer that question, we’ll dive into the “Faster” program to provide more context.
+To help you answer that question, we’ll dive into a sample program to provide more context.